linoleparquet/linoleparquet/README.md

 ## 👋 Introduction

 Hi, I'm **Lino Layani**.
 I am a Software Engineer from Montréal, Canada.
-I'm currently traveling, and will be back looking for a job on april.
 I have some works with **AWS**, **Terraform** and **Kubernetes**, contact me if you have same interesting or some questions!

 ## 📚 Blogs posts